themeegg/teg-wp-dialog/readme.txt

 1. You can change post_id to page_id on your argument of shortcode.

 == Frequently Asked Questions ==
-Do you have questions or issues with Frontend Dialog Plugin?
+Do you have questions or issues with TEG WP Dialog Plugin?
 1. Soon we'll coming with full documentation.